 In the first condition your truck is heading down the road at speed with all of the front of the tractor hitting the air as you move in a forward direction.
 You get frontal air drag as the tractor is pushing through the air.
 As that air flows around your tractor it wants to come back in behind the cab as it moves to the rear.
 This creates a vacuum or low pressure area that is now pulling the tractor back.
 Then, all of a sudden there’s the front of trailer and the air smashes and pushes on that whole area - unless you have a newer high-top tractor.
 (That is why this air gap between the back of the tractor and the front of the trailer is so important).

 Down near the ground the air reaches the back of the drive tires and then it creates another negative pressure area along with a lot of un-organized airflow behind the drive tires and under the trailer all the way back towards the trailer tires.
 The airflow above this mess is flowing along the sides and top of the trailer until they get to the back doors and then they create the well known vacuum pocket there as the airflow is ripped off and away from the trailer sides and top.
-Think about the downstream side of a flat plat placed in a stream flow of water.
+Think about the downstream side of a flat plate placed in a stream flow of water.

 Now back to the swirling, rolling mess under the trailer.
-This mess of air moves along under the trailer until it hits the trailer axles, wheels, brake cans and etc. and would look like a wave crashing onto rocks if you could see it.
+This mess of air moves along under the trailer until it hits the trailer axles, wheels, brake cans and etc. and would look like an ocean wave crashing onto rocks if you could see it.
 Well actually, you have seen this unorganized airflow whenever you have passed a plain trailer in the rain.
 The turbulence can be so great that when raining you can hardly see the front of the truck and the lower you are sitting in your vehicle the worse it is.
-This effect is actually very frightening to a lot of the motoring public that shares the roads with our trucks, even the guys but of course you will not hear much from them.
+This effect is actually very frightening to a lot of the motoring public that shares the roads with our trucks, even the guys, but of course you will not hear much from them.
 This splash and spray issue is a huge concern with car drivers but it has been ignored since everyone believes there is no solution.
 And to be honest, there wasn't a good solution until the AirWedge came along.
 We can talk about that later.